MatthieuMv/openZia/README.md

 Thus, openZia will exploit the best of **C++** language, avoiding risky design patterns and opting for **best practises**.

 You still don't understand why you should use openZia but you want the best for your HTTP server ?
-- High performance module pipeline designed for intense **multithreading** purposes ;
+- High performance module pipeline designed for intense **multithreading** purposes;
-- Intuitive module implementation ;
+- Intuitive module implementation;
-- Easy to use HTTP classes ;
+- Easy to use HTTP classes;
+- As any good piece of code on the internet, openZia is heavily unit tested;
-- Simply because you want the best and **openZia is the best** ;)
+- Simply because you want the best and the best is **openZia** !

 # Dealing with the API
+First of all, you should check openZia's [C++ Guideline](GUIDELINE.md) to better read its code.

 The API is based on a **Fixed Pipeline** that is composed of various **callbacks**.
 > A fixed pipeline means that you can't change it while it is running.
 > However, you can change it at runtime if you need to reload modules.

->
-> The **oZ::Pipeline** class abstract module loading and pipeline creation on both windows and linux.
+The **oZ::Pipeline** class abstract module loading and pipeline creation on both windows and linux.
+**oZ::Context** is the class used to process any HTTP request into the pipeline.
+**oZ::Pipeline** and **oZ::Context** are intended to be used in a [State Pattern](https://en.wikipedia.org/wiki/State_pattern) where the context hold the current state and get changed while being processed.

 To implement a module you must think about **when** you need to add its **behavior** to the pipeline.
 > Override the virtual **oZ::IModule::onRegisterCallbacks** to register your callbacks.